 Transfer IRA income, assets, or investments to a disqualified person.
 Lend money to the IRA or extend the IRA credit to a disqualified person.
 With a self-directed IRA, you (or a disqualified person) cannot personally perform any work on the property, no matter how big or small.
-Any repair, improvement, or maintenance must be done by a remunerated, non-disqualified person to avoid any unfair advantage for your IRA investments.
+Any repair, improvement, or maintenance must be done by a remunerated, non-disqualified person to avoid any Gold IRA scams or unfair advantage for your IRA investments.
 The IRS considers this money you saved by doing the work yourself to be an indirect benefit, so you should stay away.

 The IRS rules don't provide a complete list of what you can and can't invest with an IRA or 401 (k) plan.
 Rather, certain specific types of assets are listed as prohibited.
 That means that anything not on that list is allowed, as long as you follow other IRS rules that prohibit self-employment or dealing with people who are disqualified.
 You can invest in a variety of assets in your self-directed IRA, but two asset classes are prohibited.

 You can't have life insurance or collectibles in any type of IRA.
 The annual contribution limits of self-managed IRAs may vary depending on the account holder's age, income, and account type.
 You can also owe taxes on a portion of your income, even if the property is owned by your self-directed IRA.
 It is also prohibited to partner with a person who is disqualified to purchase real estate through their self-directed IRA.

 Most IRA depositors only allow investing in highly liquid and easily valued products, such as approved stocks, bonds, mutual funds, ETFs and CDs.
 The restriction on investor choice is due to the fact that IRA custodians can determine the types of assets they will manage within the limits established by tax regulations.
 If you're up to that challenge, you may be ready to start accumulating assets within a self-directed IRA.
 As an IRA holder, personally benefiting from a self-managed account today violates IRS rules and guidelines.

 In all IRA accounts, account holders can choose between the investment options allowed by the IRA trust agreement and can buy and sell those investments at the discretion of the account owner, as long as the proceeds from the sale remain in the account.
 A self-directed IRA (SDIRA) is a type of individual retirement account that contains alternative assets, such as real estate, commodities, tax liens, private equity placements and limited partnerships.
 This is related to the “full competition” requirement for self-directed IRAs, according to which the account holder must complete all transactions on an equal footing to ensure that investments do not derive any personal benefit.
 If you know the founders or shareholders of a private company and can examine the books before committing, this type of investment can prove to be a valuable opportunity for your self-directed IRA or Solo 401 (k).

 At the highest level, you must keep your self-directed IRA real estate transactions completely separate from your personal finances and those of your family.
 Nor do you attempt to pay yourself or a disqualified person for maintenance work on properties owned by the self-directed IRA.
 The IRS considers the money you saved to be an indirect benefit and is not included in your self-directed IRA.
 Some self-employed investors are unaware that there is an additional element of liability called due diligence, whereby they must examine their assets and be thoroughly familiar with the rules of that asset and the applicable taxes.